Particular/docs.particular.net/transports/msmq/operations-scripting.md

  - nservicebus/operations
 ---

-This article contains same code and scripts to facilitate deployment and operational actions against MSMQ.
+This article contains code and scripts to facilitate deployment and operational actions with MSMQ.

-These examples use the [System.Messaging](https://msdn.microsoft.com/en-us/library/System.Messaging.aspx) and [System.Transactions](https://msdn.microsoft.com/en-us/library/system.transactions.aspx) assemblies.
+These examples use the [System.Messaging](https://docs.microsoft.com/en-us/dotnet/api/system.messaging?view=netframework-4.8) and [System.Transactions](https://docs.microsoft.com/en-us/dotnet/api/system.transactions?view=netframework-4.8) assemblies.

+WARNING: The `Systems.Messaging` namespace is not available in .NET Core.

 INFO: When using the C# code samples, be sure to add the proper includes for both the `System.Messaging` and `System.Transactions` assemblies in the program that's using these functions.
 When using the PowerShell scripts, include these assemblies by calling `Add-Type` in the script.